stellar/go/services/horizon/internal/docs/DEVELOPING_GUIDE.md

 The steps for a Horizon development/contributing cycle are as follows:

-1. Use the start.sh script to spin up the horizon-postgres and horizon containers.
+1. Use the `start.sh` script to spin up the horizon-postgres and horizon containers.
 The horizon container will also start an instance of stellar-core to be used as the captive core process for ingestion.
-    ```
+    ```bash
     ./start.sh testnet
     ```

 2. Check `localhost:8000` to see if horizon is successfully running and exposed on the port.

 3. Now you can proceed with edit-build-run cycles locally.
 Make sure you have not broken anything first by running the test suite from the `go/services/horizon` directory.
-    ```
+    ```bash
     go test ./...
     ```

 4. Once all the tests are passing successfully, you need to stop and rebuild the horizon docker container for the changes to take effect.
 Go to `services/horizon/docker` and run the following commands:
-    ```
+    ```bash
     docker-compose down
     ./start.sh testnet
     ```